 If you're looking for a flavorful cocktail that won't cause your blood sugar to spike, a Bloody Mary is a terrific option.
-Make a Bloody Mary using this basic Bloody Mary recipe, being sure the tomato juice you use has no added sugar.
+Make a Bloody Mary using this basic Bloody Mary recipe, making sure the tomato juice you use has no added sugar.
 R.W.
 Knudsen's 100% organic tomato juice is a good option.
 If you have access to an abundance of fresh tomatoes, you can squeeze them yourself.

-A Martini made with gin or vodka, vermouth, and garnishes like olives, lemons, and baby onions is a good option for those on a diabetic diet.
+A martini made with gin or vodka, dry vermouth, and garnishes like olives, lemons, and baby onions is a good option for those on a diabetic diet.
 Dirty martinis also work well for people who are seeking to keep the sugar in their diet to a minimum.
 However, if you're out, clarify what ingredients are in your drink as many martinis served in bars are full of sugar.